knocean/ontofetch/README.md

   * `report.html` - a formatted report of the catalog (above)

 \* The directory should not already exist, and can only include letters, numbers, or underscores.

 \*\* only created if there are direct imports in the downloaded ontology

 ## Testing

-ontofetch is built using [Leiningen](https://leiningen.org) and includes plugins for testing.
-There is only one test file: `test/ontofetch/core_test.clj`.
-It relies on files in `test/resources`. `lein test` is the easiest way to quickly run all tests, but running `lein cloverage` will also return a report of test coverage (see [cloverage](https://github.com/cloverage/cloverage)).
+ontofetch is built using [Leiningen](https://leiningen.org) and includes plugins for testing. `lein test` is the easiest way to quickly run all tests, but running `lein cloverage` will also return a report of test coverage (see [cloverage](https://github.com/cloverage/cloverage)).
+Make sure you have the full test directory, as required test files live in `test/resources`.

 ## Issues